Clelo4/Note/Java.md

 A package is a namespace for organizing classes and interfaces in a logical manner.
 Placing your code into packages makes large software projects easier to manage.

 ## Language Basics

 ### Variables
+* Instance Variables (Non-Static Fields)
+* Class Variables (Static Fields)
+* Local Variables
+* Parameters

+### Naming
+* Variable names are case-sensitive.
+* Subsequent characters may be letters, digits, dollar signs, or underscore characters.
+* If the name you choose consists of only one word, spell that word in all lowercase letters.
+* If it consists of more than one word, capitalize the first letter of each subsequent word.
+The names gearRatio and currentGear are prime examples of this convention.
+* If your variable stores a constant value, such as static final int NUM_GEARS = 6, the convention changes slightly, capitalizing every letter and separating subsequent words with the underscore character.

+### Primitive Data Types